LouisFoucard/DepthMap_dataset/README.md

 -Click run script to generate a few random 3d scenes with corresponding depth map.

-In case of errors, open Blender from the terminal and the error message logs will display there.

 This is just a simple stater example, you can then play with the script to randomize the shapes, colors, locations, surface properties etc..